Avdhesh790055/CRUD-operation/README.md

 # CRUD-operation💻
-Nodejs  Database  project   using  HTML , CSS , JS , MSSQL .
+Nodejs  Database  project   using  HTML , CSS , JS , MSSQL, Bootstrap.
 Microsoft SQL server management Studio is  the editor for my database MSSQL  is the database, where the user data gets stored we can insert data as per user